micmejia/bible-dump/AMPC/Mark/Mark 4.md

-And they were filled with great awe _and_ [^t]feared exceedingly and said one to another, Who then is this, that even wind and sea obey Him?
+And they were filled with great awe _and_ feared exceedingly and said one to another, Who then is this, that even wind and sea obey Him?